AI IN MARKETING2024-11-02⏱️ 10 minutes

 Limited Scalability and Manual Processes

-Traditional psychographic analyses making use of surveys, focus groups, and in-depth interviews gather insight about consumers’ personalities, values, interests and lifestyles.
+Traditional psychographic analyses, which use surveys, focus groups, and in-depth interviews, gather insight about consumers' personalities, values, interests, and lifestyles.

 While qualitative data can be rich, these methods are long-winded, expensive, and labour-intensive.

-Scaling such methods to very large or specific audiences is not feasible; thus, the application of such insights by brands is compromised in terms of generalization or real-time application.
+Scaling such methods to very large or specific audiences is not feasible; thus, brands' use of such insights is compromised regarding generalisation or real-time application.

-Manual collection and interpretation of data could, then, in theory, lead to a great deal of human-error bias and less frequent updates of customer profiles.
+Manual data collection and interpretation could theoretically lead to a great deal of human error, bias, and less frequent updates of customer profiles.

 Data Reliability and Self-Reporting Bias

-Psychographic profiles are largely dependent on self-reporting, which is inherently subjective.
+Psychographic profiles are primarily dependent on self-reporting, which is inherently subjective.

-People may consciously or unconsciously report false interests because it is socially desirable or simply due to self-unawareness.
-Therefore, the findings may not represent true behaviour or preference.
+People may consciously or unconsciously report false interests because they are socially desirable or simply because they are self-unaware.
+Therefore, the findings may not represent actual behaviour or preference.

-This disjunction might mislead insights and in the end distort the effectiveness of segmentation and targeted campaigns.
+This disjunction might mislead insights and distort the effectiveness of segmentation and targeted campaigns.

 Static and Outdated Profiles

-One of the largest issues with traditional psychographic analyses is that they are static.
+One of the most significant issues with traditional psychographic analyses is that they are static.
 Profiles built from one-time surveys or focus groups do not change with the customer.

-In the fast-moving digital environment of today, consumer preferences can shift rapidly with trends, life events, or social influences; hence, in the absence of an active process to input continuous streams of data into analysis, traditional psychographic profiles can soon become outdated and irrelevant.
+In today's fast-moving digital environment, consumer preferences can shift rapidly with trends, life events, or social influences; hence, in the absence of an active process to input continuous data streams into analysis, traditional psychographic profiles can soon become outdated and irrelevant.

-Most of the psychographic techniques used today operate separately from behavior and transactional data-based systems.
+Most psychographic techniques today operate separately from behaviour and transactional data-based systems.

-The only thing left is make-theory by itself if psychographic data is not integrated into these digital touchpoints, such as e-commerce, social media, and mobile applications.
+If psychographic data is not integrated into these digital touchpoints, such as e-commerce, social media, and mobile applications, the only thing left is to make a theory by itself.

 Difficulty in Measuring ROI